andresbenitezc/autooxidation/README.md

 There are 4 scripts included in the file for processing the data as well as an associated R package.

 * HbA100uM.sh is a bash script that helps automate multiple calls to the R and Python scripts.
+HbA refers tu adult human hemoglobin.

 * autoox-all-ggplot.R is an R script for plotting the output data using ggplot once the concentration of the different hemoglobin species have been determined.